mohdfahad20/IPL-2026-Live-Prediction/README.md

 ### 1. Data Ingestion

 Historical IPL data (2008–2025) is loaded from a Kaggle ball-by-ball dataset into SQLite.
 2026 match results are scraped nightly from Cricinfo via the `cricdata` library.
-Each match is assigned the correct stage label (`League`, `Qualifier 1`, `Eliminator`, `Qualifier 2`, `Final`) based on its match number.
+Each match is assigned the correct stage label (`League`, `Qualifier 1`, `Eliminator`, `Qualifier 2`, `Final`) based on its match number — cricdata's raw status values (`FINISHED`/`RUNNING`) are never stored.

 ### 2. Feature Engineering (`features/features.py`)

-Computes per-match features before the match is played (no data leakage — uses only `df.iloc[:i]`):
+Computes 23 per-match features before the match is played (no data leakage — uses only `df.iloc[:i]`):

 | Feature | Description |
 |---|---|